Professional & Continuing Studies

 Wine appreciation is for everyone, including those looking for professional certification to advance their career as well as those looking to learn more about wine for enjoyment, in a welcoming, low-pressure, social learning atmosphere.
 Explore our wine appreciation courses below for more information.

-This course is only offered online.
-This is the course for professional accreditation in Ontario wine appreciation, knowledge, and sales.
-The program includes not just one level of certification but 3:
+Welcome to the first fully integrated online course in Ontario wine.
+From wine enthusiasts to anyone working in a winery, restaurant or retail sales, the Certification in Ontario Wines is the course for professional accreditation in Ontario wine appreciation, knowledge, and sales.
+The program includes not just one level of certification but 3.
+Successful candidates can receive:

 What makes this the course for people interested in Ontario wine?
 Aside from the opportunity for industry certification, those with a general interest will learn about: